marcrickenbach/fkmg_juce/readMe.md

 ```

-7. Run CMake to build CPM
+7. Run CMake to build project
 ```bash
 $ cmake -S . -B build
 ```
-A successful build should result in the creation of the libs/ directory with a cpm/ and juce/ sub-directories.
+A successful build should result in the creation of the libs/ directory with a juce/ sub-directory.

 8. Copy JUCE templates into project